walles/numbervaders/README.md

 * Add a launch screen
 * Dismissing the level-failed dialog should go to the launch screen, no matter how it is dismissed
+* Add a bottom margin below the keyboard, the layout looked cramped without that on my phone.